shockliang/react-exercises/README.md

 * Actions
     * Then an object that gets send to the store.
     * Naming convention using upper case and underscore to separate the second word. e.g. INCREMENT_OTHER

+* Reducer
+    * Reducer are pure function.
+        * Pure function meaing no interactive with member variables or global variables that only interactive with local scope variable.
+    * Never change state or action.